matthewreddy/OMLSMS/README.md

     These should be your next steps before trying to implement new features in the application.

-If you run into errors at any point in this process, the internet and Dr. Reisndof will be your best friend.
+If you run into errors at any point in this process, the internet and Dr. Reisdorf will be your best friend.
+One last thing that might be helpful is asking for videos of what the expected usage/output of the database features are supposed to look like.
 Best of Luck!

 ## Authors